UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id5/README.md

 #### Mini-Milestones / Work Cards
 These are the cards that we committed do and that came up in the sprint.
 They were estimated using planning poker at our retro meeting.
 Actual time tracking was done through our activity log.

-In ID5, we will be aimed to finish up that vertical slice and implement our custom testing hooks.
+In ID5, we aimed to finish up the vertical slice MVP of the system and implement our custom testing hooks.

 The biggest issue of note was the changing of our testing framework.
 Because we could not access environment variables in both Jest and when running under Vite, we decided to pivot our testing framework to Vitest.
-Fortunately because Vitest uses a Jest=compatible interface, the change was a non-issue.
+Fortunately, because Vitest uses a Jest-compatible interface, the change was a non-issue.

-We were able to acomplish both our MPV status and the custom test hooks.
+We were able to acomplish both our MVP status and the custom test hooks.
 All of our discrete pieces were able to come together and be incorporated to form an MVP.
 More information can be found in the Dev Update documents.

 On the QA side, we implemented custom test hooks for human-in-the-loop automated testing and introduced several of such tests.
 More details can be found in the Test Update doccuments.